python/cpython/Doc/c-api/long.rst

       free(bignum);

-   *flags* is either ``-1`` (``Py_ASNATIVEBYTES_DEFAULTS``) to select defaults that behave most like a C cast, or a combintation of the other flags in the table below.
+   *flags* is either ``-1`` (``Py_ASNATIVEBYTES_DEFAULTS``) to select defaults that behave most like a C cast, or a combination of the other flags in the table below.
    Note that ``-1`` cannot be combined with other flags.